-London is the fifth stop of my one-month Famous Hostels Eurotrip!
+Trendy London – the 5th stop of my month long Famous Hostels Eurotrip!

-My journey from Paris to London was one to never forget.
-With my InterRail Global Pass I took the Eurostar train that runs through the world’s longest underwater tunnel (53,4 km) and with a speed of 375 km per hour!
-In a bit over two hours I got from the French capital to the heart of London and within four hours I was already checked in at my next hostel.
+My journey from Paris to London was one I’ll never forget.
+With my Pass InterRail Global I took the Eurostar train which runs through the world’s longest underwater tunnel -53,4 km long!
+Riding at a speed of 375 km/h I arrived in London in just over two hours.

-In London I stayed at St. Christopher’s Inn Village close to the London Bridge.
-I slept in a 10-person dorm where each bed had a its own curtains (how cool!).
-Similar to the hostel in Paris, there’s a bar where you can have amazing food (try the veggie burger!!) and a lot of drinks at night.
+I stayed at St. Christopher’s Inn Village close to London Bridge.
+I slept in a 10-person dorm, and each bed had its own privacy curtain.
+Just like their Paris location, there’s an in-house bar where you can get a delicious meal and yummy drinks!
+And the location couldn’t be any better!

-After I arrived I decided to immediately explore the area.
-The hostel is located at Borough Market, which is a lovely indoor food market with the most delicious bread, cakes, teas and everything you could ask for being in the UK.
-I walked from there to the London Bridge (looking out over the famous Tower Bridge) and wandered along the River Thames.
-Even though it was still October it kind of felt like Christmas; all the cafés looked so cosy and had little Christmas lights.
+My first stop was Borough Market, a lovely indoor food market with the most delicious bread, cakes, teas, and more!
+I walked from there to London Bridge (looking out over Tower Bridge) and wandered along the River Thames.
+Even though it was October it felt like Christmas as many of the cafes were decorated with lights!

-We walked around Green Park, the only park in London that’s just green (there are no flowers), and heard old myths about the reasons why.
-From there we made our way to Buckingham Palace where we (probably) saw Queen Elisabeth making her way to the Palace in one of her royal carriages.
-It was really cool to see all the soldiers on their horses in traditional costumes.
+From there we made our way to Buckingham Palace where we (believe) we saw Queen Elizabeth in one of her royal carriages.
+It was really cool to see all the soldiers on their horses in traditional clothing.

-After lunch I walked to Convent Garden, the arty area of the British capital.
-I always love street performances and here you can find plenty of them.
-Here you can also find London’s China Town and a lot of international clothing companies.
+After lunch I walked to Convent Garden, a notoriously arty area of London.
+I love street performances and you’ll find plenty here!
+It’s also home to London’s China Town and several international clothing companies.
 I walked around and went to the National Gallery and British Museum.
 Hot Tip: all museums in London are free!

-By the time I left the museums I was a bit tired but decided to get the most out of my day and visit Exmouth Market, one of London’s hidden gems.
-This is an upcoming place with lots of cool bars and restaurants.
-I met a friend there and after we had some beers we decided to walk to Kings Cross station and see Harry Potter’s famous platform 9¾.
+I then visited Exmouth Market, one of London’s hidden gems.
+It’s an upcoming place with lots of cool bars and restaurants.
+I met a friend there and after some beers we decided to walk to Kings Cross station to see Harry Potter’s famous Platform 9¾!

-The next morning I woke up early to check out and have a final wander around Tower Bridge before going to my next destination!
-I said goodbye to the amazing staff at reception (thanks for all the tips!) and made my way to Amsterdam, where I am now.
-I will write more about the beautiful canals soon!
-In the mean time make sure to follow my journey on the Famous Hostels Instagram!
+The next morning I woke up early to check out and have a final wander around Tower Bridge!
+I said goodbye to the amazing staff at reception and made my way to Amsterdam.
+You can read about how Amsterdam went qui.

 Visit Daisy’s Blog My Travel Tricks for more info.